 Turning your unused basement into a home gym is a great idea for people who value fitness.
-A basement is an ideal location for a home gym, since the strong concrete floors will have no trouble supporting the weight the any exercise equipment, it's easy to get to anytime, and there will be no need to pay ongoing gym fees.
+A basement is an ideal location for a home gym since the strong concrete floors will have no trouble supporting the weight of any exercise equipment, it's easy to get to any time, and there will be no need to pay ongoing gym fees.

-As with any remodeling project, turning your basement into a home gym requires some up front planning so that you will have the gym of your dreams.
-Here's some things you should consider when creating your own home gym.
+As with any remodeling project, turning your basement into a home gym requires some upfront planning so that you will have the gym of your dreams.
+Here are some things you should consider when creating your own home gym (Fig 1).

 Make the Available Space Work for You

-The most important dimension is the amount of head room available.
-7-feet is generally considered the minimum height to give you room to stretch and work on equipment like a treadmill or an elliptical trainer.
+The most important dimension is the amount of headroom available.
+7-feet would normally be considered a good height to give you room to stretch and work on equipment like a treadmill or an elliptical trainer.
+For tall users, however, seven feet may not be enough to do overhead press movements without the plates hitting the ceiling.
 If your basement ceiling is too low, getting a good workout will be difficult.